 - Oops!Something went wrong.Please try again later.

-INCLINE VILLAGE, NV / ACCESSWIRE / November 12, 2020 / American Battery Metals Corporation (OTCQB:ABML) (the "Company"), an American-owned lithium-ion battery recycling technology and advanced extraction company with extensive mineral resources in Nevada, which is in the process of changing its name to American Battery Technology Company, today announced the appointment of Scott Jolcover to its Executive Team as Chief Resource Officer effective November 22, 2020.
+RENO, NV / ACCESSWIRE / July 28, 2021 / American Battery Metals Corporation (OTCQB:ABML) (the "Company" or "ABTC"), an American-owned lithium-ion battery recycling technology and advanced battery metal extraction company with extensive mineral resources in Nevada, which is in the process of changing its name to American Battery Technology Company (ABTC), today announced that operational leader Andrés Meza has joined the organization as its new Chief Operating Officer.

-American Battery Technology Company is uniquely positioned to supply battery metals through its three divisions: lithium-ion battery recycling, extraction technology, and primary resources.
-The Company recently announced the groundbreaking of its lithium-ion battery recycling facility in Fernley, NV, and issued a recent Shareholder Letter October 2020 outlining achievements of the past year.
+American Battery Technology Company is uniquely positioned to supply battery metals through its three divisions: lithium-ion battery recycling, battery metal extraction technologies, and primary resources development.
+The Company issued a public statement outlining its principled approach to executing its ambitious business plan.

 For more information, please visit: www.americanbatterytechnology.com